shoaib-jamal/snakeprompt/README.md

 If you want to edit the source, right-click RUNme.bat, open with Notepad++.

-For any bugs, don't hesitate to contact menu
+For any bugs, don't hesitate to contact me

 # License
 SnakePrompt is licensed under the GNU General Public License (GPL v3.0)